planttheidea/singulum/API.md

 exampleBranch.store.log();
 ```

-For performance reasons, this method is only available in development mode.
+For performance reasons, this method is only available when `NODE_ENV` is not production.

 #### .actions
 *@returns {SingulumActions}*